apadebettu/migrate-supportpal-to-jira/README.md

 - Forward local port `3307` → remote `3306` (MySQL)
 - Connect to the DB through `127.0.0.1:3307`

-No extra setup is needed by you — just ensure the credentials and ports are correct.
+No extra setup is needed, just ensure the credentials and ports are correct.

 ---